top of page

 Their Notes:

-• We'll monitor our cash accounts weekly to track our ability to direct towards debt payments.
+• We’ll monitor cash accounts weekly to manage debt payments.

-• Paying off our debts will reduce the interest expense and allow us to grow.
+• Paying off our debts will reduce interest expenses and enable growth.

 SMART Goal: